-China Eastern doesn’t have the best reputation for its soft product (meaning its customer service and dining options), but it is investing a lot in its hard product (seats).
-Australia-based travellers are likely to be amongst the first to enjoy the updated product in years to come.
+China Eastern doesn’t have the best reputation for its soft product (meaning its customer service and dining options).
+However, it is investing a lot in its hard product (seats).
+Australia-based travellers are lucky to be amongst the first to enjoy the updated product.

 Given China Eastern is part of the SkyTeam alliance, which is hard to access with points for travellers in Australia, the option to use Qantas Points on these redemptions is very welcome.

 Have you flown China Eastern before?
 What was your experience?